Source: Photo by ESB Professional via Shutterstock

 - Repair electrical appliances with cables in poor condition.

 - Under no circumstances let children play with plugs or grab cables that they see lying in the street.
 They could be connected to the power line and cause burns.
-Also, please do not allow them to climb on poles or tension towers.
+Also, do not allow them to climb on poles or tension towers.

 - Never leave electric devices near water or vapor.
 Be aware your kid doesn’t touch an electric cord when he is barefoot.